Miami, Queensland: Amenities

-Other sporting teams include the Eastern Cobras.
+Other sporting teams include the Eastern Cobras, and the Bond Pirates Rugby Union Club in Pizzey Park, which fields teams in juniors, seniors, women and Over 35s competitions.
+Bond Pirates have provided Wallabies players Tai McIsaac and James Slipper, and several members of the Croatian and Tongan national teams.
+Bond Pirates is an amalgamated Club, consisting of the original Bond University Club and the original Pirates Club.

 Transport

 Miami has two high frequency bus services that run at intervals of 8–15 minutes during peak times.
 Buses that travel through the suburb are: 700 Broadbeach South - Tweed Heads (the 700 gets extend to the Gold Coast University Hospital between 12am-5am weekdays), 777 Broadbeach South - Gold Coast Airport (777 is an express bus route) and the TX1 Tweed Heads - Dream World (TX1 is a theme park express service only).
-All bus services on the Gold Coast are provided by Surfside Buslines under contract by Translink, a subsidiary of the Department of Transport and Main Roads.
+All bus services on the Gold Coast are provided by Kinetic Gold Coast under contract by Translink, a subsidiary of the Department of Transport and Main Roads.

+The Gold Coast Light Rail is currently being extended along the Gold Coast Highway as part of the Gold Coast Light Rail Stage 3 extension to Burleigh Heads, these works are expected to reach completion in 2025.
+Of the eight stations which are to be delivered as part of the Stage 3 works three will be located in Miami, Miami North Station (opposite Miami State High), Miami Station (between Hythe Street and Miami Shore Parade) and Christine Avenue Station (between Mountain View Avenue and Christine Avenue).